Questions About Our Nail Art

 How is your nail art produced?

 We utilize a two-stage system to produce nail art.
 First, we remove the background from a color photograph and convert the foreground into a grayscale image.
-We then apply a stippling/pointillism algorithm to convert that image into an irregular distribution of black and white pixels.
-Tones are simulated by varying the densities of the black pixels.
+We then apply a stippling/pointillism algorithm to convert that image into an irregular distribution of black dots.
+Tones are simulated by varying the densities of these dots.
 Their positions are collected to form a blueprint that specifies the locations of the brass-colored nails on a white board.
 In the second stage, the blueprint is passed to a robot to quickly and accurately insert a nail into the board at each prescribed location.
 We use premium 18"x24", 20"x20", and 22"x36" canvas-wrapped boards.
 All of our art is designed by hand and assembled with our customized hardware.

 How does nail art achieve its effect?